What Jobs Are in Danger of Being Obsolete?

 Machines Could Replace Whole Workplace Sectors

-If a machine can replace a whole work force, what will the people do?
+If a machine can replace a whole workforce, what will the people do?
 Can they be re-trained for some other profession?
-These have economic implications as well as social and psychological impact.
+These have economic implications as well as social and psychological impacts.

-We probably all seen the movie "Robocop", where a future city decided to replace their police force with a robot.
-These machines are suppose to be better and programmed to uphold the law while protecting the innocent and arrest the criminal elements.
+We probably all seen the movie Robocop, where a future city decided to replace their police force with a robot.
+These machines are supposed to be better and programmed to uphold the law while protecting the innocent and arrest the criminal elements.

 What about the human element?
 There are many jobs that are not easily programmed.
 It depends on human interaction.
 The worker has to be able to interact with customers of all sorts and be able to adapt on the fly to various situations that may arise.

-Another recent developmemt is in retail stores where they are replacing checkout personnels with self scanning kiosks.
+Another recent development is in retail stores where they are replacing checkout personnel with self-scanning kiosks.
 Since all the items are barcoded, it is just as easy for the customer to scan his own items and pay with credit cards all without a cashier.

-It is obvious that there can be some savings when a job can be elliminated.
+It is obvious that there can be some savings when a job can be eliminated.
 There will be one less payroll, and benefits and employee issues to deal with.
-A machine will work around the clock and never complaint or go on strike.
+A machine will work around the clock and never complain or go on strike.

-- Cashiers at retail stores: replaced by self-scanning kiosk
+- Cashiers at retail stores: replaced by a self-scanning kiosk

 - Toll collectors: replaced by EZ-Pass